 One thing I noticed during my interview process was the importances to impressing the different Deans and higher ups.
 The extra emphasis of everything beIng perfect in front of titles.
 I had felt this pressure before when I worked as a Resident Assistant (RA) for the college.
-The unspoken rule to not interaction but to appear happy or professional when someone like President Paula Wallace entered the room.
+The unspoken rule to not interact but to appear happily professional when someone like President Paula Wallace entered the room.

 I remember the first time I met President Wallace, she and I danced.
 It was a hoedown theme RA celebration, held in a barn on a farm in Savannah.
 It was a beautiful event where President Wallace was on the outskirts observing.
 I didn’t like how there was this separation between her, her staff and us RA’s.
 So I walked to where she was seated and asked for her hand to dance with me in the middle of the room.

 There was disbelief to see us having a good time together.
 Staff members and fellow RA’s later asked if I knew what I had done?
 Like I had crossed a line to do a two-step with the President of the college.
 All of us advocate creativity and growth, so when did we start to place each other in boxes.
 Inviting her to dance was my way of showing there was no divide.
 She had a larger smile on her face and more people began to interact and speak when they saw she was enjoying herself.
 It was 15 years later at Art Basel when her and I spoke about that dance.
 She claims to still remember that night and I believe her.